 1. Configure your Moxa Arm-based computer and install applications.
 2. Create a [Snapshot](#).
 3. Configure a push-button on the computer to restore a snapshot.
 See [Configure the Button Action](#).
-4. Create a [Backup Image](#).
-The backup will also include the snapshot taken earlier.
-The backup image can be used via the [backup restore](#) command to provisioning Moxa computers whose model name is the same as the computer used to create the backup image.
+4. Create a [Backup Image](#) and [configure file exclusion list](#) to exclude device-unique information, such as cryptographic keys. - The backup will also include the snapshot taken earlier. - The backup image can be used via the [backup restore](#) command to provision Moxa computers whose model name is the same as the computer used to create the backup image.

 Alternatively, you can use the Moxa Swift utility to mass-provision multiple Moxa computers with the same model name using the backup image.
-The utility can be downloaded from the Resources tab of product page of any UC Series product that supports Moxa Industrial Linux 3.
+The utility can be downloaded from the Resources tab of product page of any UC Series product that supports Moxa Industrial Linux 4.